cr3mov/writeups/ctfzone23-web-bounty.md

     "title": "Very Secret Report~"
 }
 ```
-So, we need to iterator over the v1 uuid between `ad1cec14-3830-11ee-b365-0255ac100030` and `ad1d822a-3830-11ee-b365-0255ac100030`, but checking each id is not possible due to proof of work.
+So, we need to iterate over the v1 uuid between `ad1cec14-3830-11ee-b365-0255ac100030` and `ad1d822a-3830-11ee-b365-0255ac100030`, but checking each id is not possible due to proof of work.
 Let's check how uuids are created.

 ```golang
 // A Time represents a time as the number of 100's of nanoseconds since 15 Oct 1582. timeLow := uint32(now & 0xffffffff)
 ```

-Since we know the report creation nanotime, we can easily reduce the search range.
+Since we know the report creation time in nanoseconds, we can easily reduce the search range.

 Corresponding uuid v1: `ad1cec14-3830-11ee-b365-0255ac100030`.
 Now we are ready to get the flag.